luma-lapinamk/miika-math/_sources/notebooks/factoring.md

 It turns out that if $x=-1$, then $P(x)=0$.
 This means that one factor of the polynomial $P(x)$ is $(x+1)$.

 Then there are different techniques or algorithms to find out what the other factor will be.
 I (the author) use a method called a "division angle" since it is an algorithm and it doesn't need "trial and error".
-Here is a link for the technique used in Finnish schools: <a href="https://opetus.tv/lukio-ops2016/matematiikka/maa2/polynomin-jakaminen-polynomilla-jakokulmassa/" target="_blank">Polynomin jakaminen polynomilla jakokulmassa | Opetus.tv</a>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jNJeZlHsMHg?si=5vpWLdbyo49W-9_C" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>